-Most importantly, how do you market yourself and stand out from other job candidates and get hired?
+Most importantly, how do you make yourself stand out from other job candidates, and get hired?

 In this article, I am going to share with you EVERYTHING you need to significantly increase your chances of getting the virtual assistant job even if you are just a beginner.

 What Is A Virtual Assistant & What Exactly Do They Do?